Best Debt Calculator UK (2026): Find Your Fastest Route to Debt-Free

 What Makes a Good UK Debt Calculator?

-APR (Annual Percentage Rate) — Used for:
+APR (Annual Percentage Rate) is usually used for:

 Credit cards